alexandrecuer/sharebox/README.md

 https://accounts.google.com/DisplayUnlockCaptcha

-The captcha are cleared for a few minutes.
+The captcha is cleared for a few minutes.
 During that time, you can realize a password modification in order for your production server to be integrated in the list of authorized applications with auto sign-in activated.

 <img src=public/images/doc/gmail_less_secure_captcha.png>